VenithNET/Dragon-Linux/content/blog/2022/03/17-asahi-linux-alpha-release.md

 +++
 date = "2022-03-18T23:50:00+00:00"
 draft = false
-title = "The first Asahi Linux Alpha Release is here!" slug = "asahi-linux-alpha-release" author = "marcan"
+title = "The first Dragon Linux Alpha Release is here!" slug = "asahi-linux-alpha-release" author = "marcan"
 +++

 It's been a long while since we updated the blog!
 Truth be told, we wanted to write a couple more progress reports, but there was always "one more thing"...
-So, instead, we decided to take the plunge and publish the first public alpha release of the Asahi Linux reference distribution!
+So, instead, we decided to take the plunge and publish the first public alpha release of the Dragon Linux reference distribution!

 We're really excited to finally take this step and start bringing Linux on Apple Silicon to everyone.
 This is only the beginning, and things will move even more quickly going forward!